TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesAdministrators/FileDirectoryPermissions/Index.rst

 server misconfiguration of file/directory permissions may occur if all virtual hosts run as the same user, for example the default web server user.
-The risk with this setup is, that a script on another virtual host includes files from the TYPO3 instance (e.g. the localconf.phpwhich contains sensitive data) or writes or manipulates files.
+The risk with this setup is, that a script on another virtual host includes files from the TYPO3 instance or writes or manipulates files.
+The TYPO3 configuration file "LocalConfiguration.php" (named "localconf.php" in TYPO3 versions prior 6.0), which contains sensitive data, would be a typical example.

 Besides the strict separation between multiple virtual hosts, it is possible to revoke any write permissions for the web server user (e.g.